DSC-Free-University-of-Tbilisi/iPolitician/README.md

                                                           With this application:
 - You can now gain some knowledge in political life, find the party which shares your opinion and world view.
 - Decide on your own!
-- You can take part in voting for any problems that consists in your country/region.
+- You can take part in voting for any problems that consist in your country/region.
-- Political life should be partially digitized so emigrants are able to influence the fate of motherland.
+- Political life should be partially digitized so emigrants are able to influence the fate of the motherland.
 - More people are politically educated stronger countries institutions become.
 - Create safe and trusted data by people.